Плямиста гарячка Скелястих Гір (ПГСГ)

 Epidemiology of RMSF

 Hard-shelled ticks (family Ixodidae) harbor R. rickettsii, and infected females transmit the agent to their progeny.
 These ticks are the natural reservoirs.
-Dermacentor andersoni (wood tick) is the principal vector in the western US.
-D. variabilis (dog tick) is the vector in the eastern and southern US.
+Dermacentor andersoni (wood tick) is the principal vector in the western United States.
+D. variabilis (dog tick) is the vector in the eastern and southern United States.

 RMSF is probably not transmitted directly from person to person.